-Confirming the results of the example tour, the comparison of $BAS E{min}$ and $oLP{min}$ illustrates the potential of buffers.
-Planned with 10 minute time windows, 22% improvement can be seen with $oLP{min}$ .
+Confirming the results of the example tour, the comparison of $BAS E{min}$ and oLP{min} illustrates the potential of buffers.
+Planned with 10 minute time windows, 22% improvement can be seen with oLP{min} .
 For a similar tour duration, the delays have been reduced and the maximum lateness decreases by about 37 minutes.
-With rising service levels, due to shorter time windows, $oLP{min}$ can reduce the number of delays even further, to about 14 percent.
-As shown in the Equation (3) of Chapter 3 on the right, the time windows reduce the expected departure time, respectively the additional buffer; longer time windows offer a certain flexibility and a higher chance to respect the window.
+With rising service levels, due to shorter time windows, oLP{min} can reduce the number of delays even further, to about 14 percent.
+As shown in the Equation (3) of Chapter 3 on the right, the time window is added to the departure time at a certain location after a delay has occurred.
+Therefore, longer time windows reduce the expected departure time, respectively the additional buffer; longer time windows offer a certain flexibility and a higher chance to respect the window.
 The results show that the original model strongly reacts to longer time windows.

-For $BASE{avg}$ , the average travel times already represent some kind of buffer induced from observed travel times, which can reduce delays to 61% (1 minute time window) or even 38% (10 minutes time window).
-As can be seen, $oLP{avg}$ shows little impact on 10 minute time windows compared with $BASE{avg}$ .
-At the one minute service level, however, the results are even better than with $oLP{min}$ .
+For $BASE{avg}$, the average travel times already represent some kind of buffer induced from observed travel times, which can reduce delays to 61% (1 minute time window) or even 38% (10 minutes time window).
+As can be seen, oLP{avg} shows little impact on 10 minute time windows compared with $BASE{avg}$.
+At the one minute service level, however, the results are even better than with oLP{min} .